Lenders have long admonished mortgage applicants to avoid getting new credit cards and auto loans while home loans are in underwriting.

 Retailers often offer discounts to customers who apply for store credit, Adamo says.
 "That is something that most consumers will take advantage of, and even something as benign as that could affect a borrower's ability to close on a mortgage approval."

 "Don't increase your credit card balances at all.
-Consider paying cash for everything," says Dan Green, a mortgage planner for Waterstone Mortgage in Cincinnati.
+Consider paying cash for everything," says Dan Green, publisher of The Mortgage Reports.

 Fannie encourages mortgage lenders to recalculate debt-to-income ratios just before closing.
 If a spending spree sends the debt-to-income ratio too high, the mortgage could be doomed.
-For this reason, borrowers should wait until after closing the mortgage before buying furniture, a refrigerator or a lawn mower on credit.
+For this reason, borrowers should wait until after closing the mortgage to buy furniture, a refrigerator or a lawn mower on credit.

 "Because the rules about any job change, especially if you go to commission or bonus, usually you need a two-year history," says Bob Walters, chief economist for Quicken Loans.
 "So if all of a sudden you switch from W-2 to some other kind of compensation, and you don't have the history, a lot of times that income can't be included.
 So all of a sudden you'll find maybe you don't qualify."